ZoranPandovski/al-go-rithms/sort/shaker_sort/README.md

-# Shaker Sort / Coctail Sort
+# Shaker Sort / Cocktail Sort

 Shakersort is a _**bidirectional**_ variation of bubble sort.
 This is stable sorting algorithm with time complexity _**O(n*n)**_.